Popular Interior Design Blog: RoomSketcher is a Must Have!

 You get a really good impression of your space with this tool, and you can try out all the different things you’ve been dreaming of, and see the changes immediately!

 As I mentioned before, all this, including the 3D snapshots, is free.
-But you can also upgrade to a paid VIP account, to get additional 3D Walk where you can walk around your floor plan.
-With a VIP account, you can also download an app for your phone and tablet, and you’ll get even better resolution on the pictures.
+But you can also upgrade to a paid VIP or Pro account, and then you’ll also get Live 3D where you can walk around your floor plan.
+With a VIP or Pro account, you can also download an app for your phone and tablet, and you’ll get even better resolution on the pictures.

 And here’s another reason why I love RoomSketcher!
 You can paint a room (and undo it) in just a couple of seconds!
 I was once on the verge of painting the living room white.
 This was until my darling man pointed out that white furniture looks much better when it’s contrasting a gray wall rather than a white one.
 Well, I’ll admit, I wasn’t really going to go through with it, but sometimes a change is just so appealing.
 It really helps to be able to first create the room in RoomSketcher and visualize what it will look and feel like.
 You’ll soon see if you think the color works for you or not, and if it doesn’t, you’ll be so happy it was only done online!
 For example, below, you can see our living room painted in a mint green color.
 This is certainly a possibility, but it is not the color for me!

 The picture with the mint green walls also shows you the image quality you get with a free version of the tool, and I think it’s actually pretty good!